 IV.
-Topic Identification Assignment (5%)
+Topic Identification Assignment & Subsequent Meeting (5%)

-- I want to see your identified topic before you start working on the essay to make sure it is going to work.
-Therefore, I will create an assignment on Canvas for you to list your chosen example in addition to 5-10 lines why you think it is suitable and what you plan to do with it i.e., your strategizing. - You MUST do this assignment and get the thumbs up from me BEFORE you can proceed with the essay.
-Students who do not do this assignment will NOT be able to submit an essay. - I will provide comments on every post and personally email you if I detect potential problems.
-In any case, you are welcome to come and discuss your ideas with me before, during, and after the assignment. - If you are struggling with topic identification or anything else concerning the assignment, please do not hesitate to come and see me for assistance. - This will be graded on effort, thoughtfulness, and engagement. - Submit this on Canvas in the text entry box.
-Do not try and upload a file.
+- Choose a news article that reflects a topic from world politics between the years 2020-2023.
+Based on your selection, analyze how one theory we have covered speaks to it.
+What can one theory tell us about a given political event?
+(See instructions below.) - I want to see your identified topic before you start working on the essay to make sure it is going to work.
+Therefore, I will create an assignment on Canvas for you to explain your chosen example in relation to your chosen theory by writing 5-10 lines why you think it is suitable and what you plan to do with it i.e., your strategizing.

+- You MUST do this assignment and get the thumbs up from me BEFORE you can proceed with the essay.
+Students who do not do this assignment will NOT be able to submit an essay. - As this assignment is only a few lines, you do not need to upload a file for this simply write or copy text in the Canvas box.
+I will provide comments on every post and personally email you if I detect potential problems.
+If you are struggling with topic identification or anything else concerning the assignment, please do not hesitate to come and see me for assistance.
+This assignment will be graded on effort, thoughtfulness, and engagement. - After you submit your identification and I have left my comments, I want to meet with each one of you throughout my office hours to discuss what you are going to do.
+Based on previous classes, students did better, on balance, if they spoke with me in office hours after reading my feedback.
+Nearer to the time I will present a sign-up sheet in class with a series of times for you to select followed by posting it on Canvas.
+If you cannot make my scheduled hours, email me to arrange an alternative time/date.

-V. Topical Essay Question (15%):
+V. Topical Essay Question (15%) & Annotated Bibliography (5%) - separately graded but submitted together in one document.